 You owe it to yourself.
 Allow your scarred soul to heal.
 Let the mind calm down.
 Don’t let the past keep scraping your wounds.
 Redeem yourself, my friend.
 It’s a very short life.
 This is your chance to live it.

 Continue reading Healing Through Forgiveness.
 Sometimes, the answer lies not only in knowing how to apologize to someone you hurt deeply but also in forgiving the ones who have caused you the same hurt.

 Why is it often difficult to apologize to someone I have hurt?

 Change is constant — you must have heard it numerous times before.
-Constancy of change is not just true for the physical world outside but your inner world too.
+The constancy of change is not just true for the physical world outside but your inner world too.
 As your thoughts change, so does your viewpoint and with a different perspective, you gain a new understanding.

-And that automatically brings about a change in your emotional state, in your beliefs; you evolve, you grow, sometimes you grow out.
+And that automatically brings about a change in your emotional state, in your beliefs; you evolve, you grow and sometimes you grow out.
 Most people don’t let themselves evolve, they just revolve.

 No reasonable, sane or intelligent person can consistently hold the same belief at all times.
 A rigid consistency of beliefs shows either you are no longer listening to yourself or you are not accepting what your inner voice is telling you.